noahehall/theBookOfNoah/gcp/readme.md

 	- eventually consistent: when you perform an operation, the effect is not immediately available
 	- truncated exponential backoff: error handling strategy for networking applications
 		- a client periodically retries failed requests with increasing delays between requests
+	- hot keys: situations where proportionately large chunks of your input get mapped to the same cluster in a distributed system
+    - e.g. in map/reduce transformations

 # Best Practices
   - Cloud Native Application Goals